2 Peter

 Greeting (1:1-2)

-Peter identifies himself as a servant and apostle of Jesus Christ and addresses those who share an equally precious faith, greeting them with grace and peace multiplied through the knowledge of God and of Jesus the Lord.
+Peter identifies himself as a servant and apostle of Jesus Christ and addresses those who share the same precious faith, greeting them with grace and peace multiplied through the knowledge of God and of Jesus the Lord.

 The Call to Spiritual Growth (1:3-11)

-Peter declares that God's divine power has granted believers everything needed for life and godliness, calls them to supplement their faith with a ladder of virtues — virtue, knowledge, self-control, perseverance, godliness, brotherly kindness, and love — and urges them to confirm their calling and election so that they may receive a rich entrance into the eternal kingdom of Christ.
+Peter declares that God's divine power has granted believers everything needed for life and godliness, calls them to add to their faith a sequence of virtues — virtue, knowledge, self-control, perseverance, godliness, brotherly kindness, and love — and urges them to confirm their calling and election so that they may enter Christ's eternal kingdom.

 Peter's Testimony and the Prophetic Word (1:12-21)

-Peter explains that he is writing to stir their memory while he still lives in the "tent" of his body, knowing that his death is near, and grounds his teaching not in cleverly devised myths but in his eyewitness experience of Christ's glory on the mount of transfiguration (Matthew 17:1-8) and in the confirmed word of the prophets, which came not by human will but as men spoke from God, carried along by the Holy Spirit.
+Peter explains that he is writing to stir their memory while he still lives in the "tent" of his body, knowing that his death is near.
+He grounds his teaching not in cleverly devised myths but in his eyewitness experience of Christ's glory at the transfiguration (Matthew 17:1-8) and in the prophetic word, which did not arise from human will but from men speaking from God as they were carried along by the Holy Spirit.

 The Threat of False Teachers (2:1-22)

 Peter warns that false teachers will arise among them, just as false prophets arose in Israel, introducing destructive heresies and denying the Master who bought them.
-He illustrates God's pattern of judgment and deliverance through three Old Testament examples — the fallen angels, the flood in Noah's day (Genesis 7:1-24), and the destruction of Sodom and Gomorrah (Genesis 19:24-25) — and provides an extended denunciation of the false teachers' character: their greed, sensuality, arrogance, and enslavement to corruption, comparing them to Balaam (Numbers 22:1-35), to irrational animals, to waterless springs, and to a dog returning to its vomit (Proverbs 26:11).
+He illustrates God's pattern of judgment and deliverance through three Old Testament examples — the fallen angels, the flood in Noah's day (Genesis 7:1-24), and the destruction of Sodom and Gomorrah (Genesis 19:24-25) — and offers an extended indictment of the false teachers' character: their greed, sensuality, arrogance, and bondage to corruption.
+He compares them to Balaam (Numbers 22:1-35), to irrational animals, to waterless springs, and to a dog returning to its vomit (Proverbs 26:11).

 The Certainty of the Day of the Lord (3:1-13)

-Peter reminds his readers that scoffers will come in the last days, mocking the promise of Christ's return, but he counters that God, who once destroyed the world by water, has reserved the present heavens and earth for destruction by fire.
-He teaches that the Lord is not slow but patient, that the Day of the Lord will come unexpectedly like a thief, and that believers should look forward to the promised new heavens and new earth where righteousness dwells (Isaiah 65:17, Revelation 21:1).
+Peter reminds his readers that scoffers will come in the last days, mocking the promise of Christ's return, but he replies that God, who once judged the world by water, has reserved the present heavens and earth for judgment by fire.
+He teaches that the Lord is not slow but patient, that the Day of the Lord will come unexpectedly like a thief, and that believers should look toward the promised new heavens and new earth where righteousness dwells (Isaiah 65:17, Revelation 21:1).

 Final Exhortations (3:14-18)